hgleitao/hgleitao.github.io/_pages/about.md

 I am a first year PhD student in evolutionary genomics at the University of Antwerp, working with [Hannes Svardal](https://www.uantwerpen.be/en/staff/hannes-svardal/).
-I am interested in the evolution of adaptive traits, and using an integrative approach (genomics, morphology, ecology) to carry out research in this area.
+I am interested in the evolution of adaptive traits, and using an integrative approach (genomics, morphology, ecology) to understand how populations change in response to their environment.

 Previously, I completed an MSci degree at the University of Glasgow, where I investigated the genetic basis of colour variation in common lizards, working with [Hans Recknagel](https://hansrecknagel.com/research/) and [Kathryn Elmer](https://www.gla.ac.uk/researchinstitutes/bahcm/staff/kathrynelmer/).
 As part of my degree, I did a 1-year research internship in the lab of [Katerina Guschanski](https://www.ieg.uu.se/animal-ecology/Research+groups/guschanski-lab), where I worked with [Jaelle Brealey](https://www.ntnu.edu/employees/jaelle.brealey) and had first-hand experience with aDNA techniques and bioinformatic methods for analysing metagenomic data.